 I’m sure I’m not the only parent who does this, but every time my children were approached by strangers, I scare my kids into not talking to anyone they don’t know.
 It usually goes something like this: “If someone comes up to you and asks for your name, or where you’re from, or if you want to come with them, don’t talk to them!
 Just run away and tell me or Daddy what happened.”

 My kids are always so scared after I do this that they practically sprint away from any stranger they see.
 And while some people might think it’s strange or mean of me to scare my kids in this way, I actually think it’s a good thing.
 Here’s why.

 And unfortunately, with today’s access to technology, it’s quite easy for the weirdos in the world to make their way into your children’s lives.

 The sick and disgusting are everywhere and you can never be too careful.

 I realised the other day while shopping that quite possibly I am slightly paranoid my children will be stolen from underneath my nose.
 It’s absolutely, without doubt, my worst fear.
-But still, in my psychopathic attempt to keep my children safe, decided that if they wanted to look at the toys while I shopped there was some rules they needed to adhere too.
+But still, in my psychopathic attempt to keep my children safe, decided that if they wanted to look at the toys while I shopped there were some rules they needed to adhere to.